Maintenance and Care for Braces

 Be sure to call our office as soon as possible so we can fix the issue and keep your treatment on track.

-Rubber Band Wear
+Why Is Rubber Band Wear Important for Treatment Success?

 For successful orthodontic treatment, teamwork between you and your orthodontist is essential.
 Rubber bands or other prescribed appliances must be worn consistently to ensure your teeth and jaws move into their proper positions.